Henderson-D/throwaway/FuelingClass.md

 * Drip Pans
 * Begin fueling
 * Aviation crew should tell you when to stop, they go on weight, not gallons
+  * One person at pump, one person fueling, one person watching pilot